perrochon/gb/ROADMAP.md

 ## Short Term Small Items
 * Money should come next...really
 * DO skips frames (on emulator) - make sure we minimize work on UI thread
-* Add patrol ships to firing and fired at lists...
 * Moving Dot animation on squares follow the square, instead of a circle.
 Drive by a parameter of the ship (extension)
 * same ssytem patrol flies to inside of circle, instead of outside...
 * Settings: Clean code smell
 * Fog of War: per race, 3 states (unknown, seen, visible).
 Once you saw a system, you remember planets...
-* Feature: Destination star system.
-Needs new location type (leaks planets through Fog of War)
-* Better looking spinner - may need to copy more XML
 * Re-creating missions on each build and copy them into res directory.

 ## Short Term Larger Items